seeseemelk/nice-curses/README.md

   being typed.
 - `string getstr(bool echoChars = true)` - get a string of characters.
 May or may not echo the characters being typed.
-- `string getstr(bool delegate(int) predicate, bool echoChars = true)` - get a
+- `string getstr(bool delegate(wint_t) predicate, bool echoChars = true)` - get
-  string of characters, blocking all keys such that the given predicate returns false on them.
+  a string of characters, blocking all keys such that the given predicate returns false on them.
 May or may not echo the characters being typed.
 - `chtype[] inchstr()` - get an array of characters and attributes from the cursor to the right margin of the window.
 - `chtype[] inchstr(int n)` - same, but limit the maximum amount of the